jake-dame/reductor/report/report.md

     Event(MidiEvent event) {
         this.event = event;
         this.tick = event.getTick();
 		    // This is unchecked...
         this.message = (T) event.getMessage();
         this.type = EventType.getEnumType(event);
     }

 	  //...
 ```

-However, at that point in the Capstone, I was cognizant of the fact that I was spending too much time making my data acquisition process "optimized" with constant re-designs, and, with the knowledge that it was robust and worked (while not being designed super well), I decided it was time to move on.
+At a certain point during the Capstone, I was cognizant of the fact that I was spending too much time making my data acquisition process "optimized" with constant re-designs, and, with the knowledge that it was robust and worked (while not being designed super well).
+I decided it was time to move on.

 Ultimately, the whole `.midi` package can probably do away with any typing, complex sorting, and basically everything but 1-2 classes: just loop through all the events, grab the ones you want (only need like 30% of the subclasses/types in the end), and provide getters.